tomatolog/manticore/docs/4_real-time_indexes/binary_logging.rst

-middle of the file, it's technically possible to skip broken transactions and keep replaying from the next good one, and/or it's possible to replay transactions until a given timestamp (point-in-time recovery), but none of that is implemented yet as of 1.10-beta.
+middle of the file, it's technically possible to skip broken transactions and keep replaying from the next good one, and/or it's possible to replay transactions until a given timestamp (point-in-time recovery), but none of that is implemented yet.

 One unwanted side effect of binlogs is that actively updating a small RT index that fully fits into a RAM chunk part will lead to an ever-growing